WA Offshore wind energy zone

 The offshore wind farm zone

 The information on the zone proposal can be read on the DCCEEW site.
+The departmental page on the declared zone is Indian Ocean off the Bunbury region, Western Australia declared offshore wind area.

 What impact will the zone have on the region if the wind farms are built?